lukephelan/nutritionists_friend/README.md

 ### Challenges

-1. Using Devise with ann existing Resource
+1. Using Devise with an existing Resource